How does Composer trade?

 What can cause a symphony to fail to trade?

-- Reasons for Trade Failures: There are a number of reasons why a symphony may not trade.
-The most common reasons are delisted tickers used in the symphony, restrictions placed on your account due to returned ACH transfers, and incorrect symphony logic.
+- Reasons for Trade Failures: There are several reasons why a symphony may not trade.
+The most common reasons are restrictions on your account due to returned ACH transfers and incorrect symphony logic.

-- Due Diligence: It's the duty of the user to do due diligence on what assets you’re invested in.
-If a backtest doesn't work or you think trades should have executed but they didn't, the best practice is to research the assets you're invested in to see if there were any corporate actions that would have affected execution.
-If you still can't figure out why, we're happy to help diagnose problems: please email us at help@composer.trade.
+- Due Diligence: It's the user's duty to do due diligence on the assets they’re invested in.
+If a backtest doesn't work or you think trades should have executed but didn't, the best practice is to research the assets to see if there were any events that would have affected execution.
+If you still can't figure out why, contact our support team, and we will be happy to help you diagnose the problem.